datanomous-uk/appgenpro/CONFIG.md

 # Configuration of app types

 Appgenpro currently can be configured/extended with the config JSON files under `examples`.
-An example of this is at `examples/biapp/bi_app.json`.
+An example of this is at `examples/app_name/app_config.json` or `examples/app_name/app_inplement_only_config.json`.

 For each app type, create a new configuration file with a team and tasks that team members will perform (similar apps will use the same configuration).
-You can change the config and other details at `appgenpro.py` before running.
+You can change the config and other details at `appgenpro.py` or `chat_appgentpro.py` before running.

 The JSON file will include the following configurations: